WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part4/Resistor_Lab/index.md

 #### Straight Wires

 Straight wires are made from single strand wire and are usually sold in a kit which has a variety of pre-cut sizes and colors.
-They can be easily bent to fit whatever circuit routing necessary.
+They can be easily bent to fit whatever circuit routing is necessary.
 A [140 piece kit](http://amzn.to/2B6aINg) like the one shown below can be had for ~USD$7 on Amazon.com:

 ![Photo of a 140-piece kit of straight jumper wires with 90-degree bends for various distances of breadboard spacing.](../Support_Files/Tools_and_Components/140pc_Fixed_Breadboard_Jumper_Kit.jpg){:standalone}